 2. Walk from Puerto Santiago to Playa La Arena

 - Distance: 900 m (from Playa Chica to Playa La Arena)

 This is another easy and mostly flat section from Playa Chica towards Playa La Arena.

 In Playa La Arena you will find lots of restaurants, some overlooking the beach and the ocean, with a gorgeous view of La Gomera on a clear day.

-If you want to take a break, we recommend that you get an ice cream from the ice cream shop right across the street from the beach and you can enjoy it from one of the benches that overlook the beach La Arena.
-This is a super popular beach and on days when the sun is out there's lots of people on the beach enjoying the dark sand, even though swimming is often forbidden here, due to the strong currents.
+If you want to take a break, we recommend that you get ice cream from the ice cream shop right across the street from the beach and you can enjoy it from one of the benches that overlook the beach La Arena.
+This is a super popular beach and on days when the sun is out, there are lots of people on the beach enjoying the dark sand, even though swimming is often forbidden here, due to the strong currents.

 3. Walk from Playa La Arena to Alcala